The 20 Best DICER1 Syndrome Doctors Near Me in Stanford, CA

 Offers Telehealth

-Natalie Kirilcuk is a General Surgeon in Palo Alto, California.
+Natalie Kirilcuk is a General Surgeon practicing medicine in Palo Alto, California.
 Dr. Kirilcuk is rated as an Experienced provider by MediFind in the treatment of DICER1 Syndrome.
-Her top areas of expertise are Colorectal Cancer, Familial Colorectal Cancer, Anal Cancer, Bladder Reconstruction, and Hernia Surgery.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Colorectal Cancer, Familial Colorectal Cancer, Anal Cancer, Bladder Reconstruction, and Hernia Surgery.

 Advanced in DICER1 Syndrome